jonjohnsonjr/dagdotdev/README.md

 I'm somewhat interested in random cleanups, tests, and performance improvements.

 I am okay with contributions that make this easier for you to run, as long as they don't add new external dependencies in a way that adds to my maintenance burden.

+I am also not a frontend developer, so if there's something dumb I am doing with CSS or HTML that could be optimized or would make the frontend look nicer, I'm open to it; however, I will push back heavily against any javascript or frameworks unless there's a huge benefit to it.